symhsym/MOSS-TTSD/README.md

-# MOSS — Fine-Tuning Optimized (Fork)
+# MOSS-TTSD (Fine-Tuning Optimized)

-> A fine-tuning–focused fork of MOSS; changes are limited to the fine-tuning pipeline.
+> A fine-tuning–focused fork of MOSS; changes are limited to the fine-tuning part.

 ## What’s Different in This Fork